officialsahyaboutorabi/AgentWriteUI/TROUBLESHOOTING.md

 pip install langchain==0.2.7 langchain-core==0.2.15 langchain-openai==0.1.15
 ```

-2.Error 2: You may encounter this error when trying to execute an instruction
+Error 2: You may encounter this error when trying to execute an instruction
 ```
 Error during workflow execution: Error code: 404 - {'error': {'message': 'The model llama3:latest does not exist or you do not have access to it.', 'type': 'invalid_request_error', 'code': 'model_not_found'}}
 ```